Two Heads are Actually Better than One: Towards Better Adversarial Robustness via Transduction and Rejection: Defense by Transduction and Rejection

 \section{Defense by Transduction and Rejection}

-The analysis of \Cref{thm:rejection-simplified-realizable} suggests the following defense algorithm: (1) first obtain a classifier $h$ that are robust and correct on the training data and also robust on the test inputs, (2) then transform $h$ to a selective classifier $\hh$ by rejecting inputs too close to the decision boundary of $h$.
-We describe the resulting defense below, which we refer to as \textbf{TLDR} (Transductive Learning Defense with Rejection).
+The analysis of \Cref{thm:rejection-simplified-realizable} suggests the following defense algorithm: (1) first obtain a classifier $h$ that is robust and correct on the training data and also robust on the test inputs, (2) then transform $h$ to a selective classifier $\hh$ by rejecting inputs too close to the decision boundary of $h$.
+We describe the resulting defense below:

 \textbf{Step (1)} To get $h$, we perform adversarial training on both the training set and the test set, using a robust cross-entropy objective.
-As in TADV \cite{chen2022towards} we train with private randomness.
+As in TADV~\citep{chen2022towards} we train with private randomness.
 Specifically, we train a model with softmax output as the class prediction probabilities $h^{s}$ and the class prediction is $h(x) = \argmax_{y \in \calY} h^s_y(x)$.
 Given the labeled training data $(\bx, \by)$ and the test inputs $\tilde{\bz}$, we optimize the following objective:

 where $\LCE$ is the cross-entropy loss and $\lambda>0$ is a hyper-parameter.